cjpais/writing/serve/reflection/2020/q4_2020/index.md

 ![](../../../day/oct1_2020/yooooooo.png)

 Reflect was my first attempt to create a markdown editor.
 It was meant to combine all data sources and automate the tasks I was doing on a daily basis to write and publish.
+It also needed VIM mode.

 It was also my first try at using Electron.
 I found out pretty quickly it was relatively easy to build something in Electron, however I wasn't totally wrapping my head around node/npm.
 Anyhow I quickly realized